EphraimElvis/ohmyfood/README.md

-##ohmyfood is school projec that focuses on
+## ohmyfood is school project that focuses on

-#list of menus
+# building a web page with list of menus

-#classic reservation system
+# add classic reservation system fot the web page

-#select the dishes
+# users should be able select the available dishes from the website